MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 1. Open the **Configuration/AppConfig.cs** file in the code editor.

-1. Ask GitHub Copilot to review the AppConfig.cs file and then suggest the remediation strategy that should be used for managing all hard-coded secrets in the ContosoOrderProcessor application.
+1. Ask GitHub Copilot to review the AppConfig.cs file and then suggest the remediation strategy that should be used to manage all hard-coded secrets in the ContosoOrderProcessor application.

     For example, enter the following prompt in the Chat: